kubewarden/docs/docs/testing-policies/03-cluster-operators.md

     | jq
 ```

-The policy will accept the request and produce output similar to:
+The policy will accept the request and produce output like:

 ```console
 {